Hidden Downsides of Electric Cars Owners Don’t Like to Admit

 Electric vehicles need special tires that can handle the extra weight of the car’s battery as well as the car’s torque and acceleration, said Ryan Pszczolkowski, Consumer Reports’ tire program expert: “EVs are heavier vehicles, and the tire industry is adjusting to these weight increases.
 There’s a load range of tires called HL, which stands for high-load capacity tires.
 These tires can carry a heavier load at the same tire pressure as traditional tires.”

-A report published by News Nation confirmed that EVs wear out tires much faster than regular vehicles due to the added weight.
+Michelin says that, on average, EVs can wear tires about 20% faster than comparable ICE vehicles, largely due to extra weight and regenerative braking/torque characteristics.
 That’s another hidden cost that EV drivers have to deal with.

 Wasting Money On Hills

 Online, there’s all this talk about electric vehicle ranges and how great they are.
-The Department of Energy states that most EVs can drive between 110 to 300 miles on a single charge.
+The Department of Energy says most EVs can travel about 150–400 miles on a full charge, depending on the model and conditions.
 But some EV drivers are now admitting that getting the max range may not be possible during every drive.
 That’s because driving uphill or using various comfort features can drain the battery.

 One Reddit user admitted to hating their EV: “It’s the biggest inconvenience ever.
 I hate that any trip over 100 miles turns into a six-hour long trip because we need to figure out where to charge.
 It takes at least 30 minutes to charge, and that will only get us like 150 miles.
 Then of course going uphill or going over 70 mph drains the battery, using the heat drains the battery, the cold drains the battery, the AC drains the battery.”